mywristbands/puptinder/Sprint_Planning_Meeting_2.md

 ### Tammy Lee

-What I have done:
+What I have done: Discuss app flow and wireframe with group.
+Read up on in-app messaging APIs such as Twilio, Socket.IO, Firebase Cloud Messaging.
+Firebase seems like the best option since we are also using it for storage.

-Any roadblocks:
+Any roadblocks: None at the moment.

-What I plan to do: Put firebase into our app and maybe work on in-app messaging.
+What I plan to do: Put firebase into our app and get stand alone in-app messaging to work.

 ### Hajra Mobashar